Somport: Military history

 There is recorded evidence of both the Vandals and the Visigothic invaders having used the relatively easy entrance to Spain from France in the fifth century.
 The Roman road constructed here, known as the Via Tolosana, was also used by Muslim invaders in the eighth century in their attempt to conquer France.

 The pass was fortified in the 16th century by the Habsburgs in fear of French invasion, which however would not occur until the Peninsular War and the arrival of Napoleon's general Louis Gabriel Suchet in 1808.
-He was later followed by Colonel Leonard Morin who records in his Memoirs of the 5th Regiment (1812–13) both the danger of the pass and the horrible existence of the population of Canfranc.
+He was later followed by Colonel Leonard Morin who recorded in his Memoirs of the 5th Regiment (1812–13) both the danger of the pass and the horrible existence of the population of Canfranc.
 The French would leave by the same road after their defeat by General Francisco Espoz y Mina in 1814.

 The Fort du Portalet is a fort in the Aspe valley north of the present Spain-France border which guards access to the Col du Somport.
 It was built by order of Louis Philippe I to guard the border of the Pyrenees.
 Installed against a cliff overlooking the Gave d'Aspe, it faces the path of Masts.
 It was begun in 1842 and finished in 1870, replacing an earlier structure a further north.
 During WWII Léon Blum, Édouard Daladier, Paul Reynaud, Georges Mandel and Maurice Gamelin were interned under the Vichy regime.
 After the war Philippe Pétain was imprisoned in the fort from 15 August to 16 November 1945.